nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

     (iii).
 A filename which doesn't end with a numeric character.

     (iv).
-A non-hidden filename with two character extension where first character is not `s`, second character is not `h` or both.
+A non-hidden filename with two character extension where first character is not `s`, second character is not `h` and the extension is not `.sh`.

 ##